Are first responders encountering more autism?

 That means very often the individual on the spectrum doesn’t respond in situations or interpersonal interactions in the ways that would normally be expected.

-Exacerbate those everyday difficulties (like with a crisis situation which includes tension-filled, frightening, or painful experiences), and you have a recipe for a big blow up!
+Exacerbate the everyday difficulties of someone with autism, (like with a crisis situation which includes tension-filled, frightening, or painful experiences), and you have a recipe for a big blow up!

 One example happened when a young man with autism was stopped by the police for a traffic violation.
 He pulled over as expected, but was very stressed and couldn’t communicate that he had autism.